Job Satisfaction and Employee Mental Health

 Physical health consequences

 Mental health does not work separately from physical well-being.
-Chronic job dissatisfaction has been related to some physical symptoms of stress like a sleep disorder, stomach upset, heart-related issues, and other symptoms related to stress that also have a higher negative impact on mental health problems.
+Chronic job dissatisfaction has been related to some physical symptoms of stress, such as a sleep disorder, stomach upset, heart-related issues, and other symptoms related to stress that also have a higher negative impact on mental health problems.

 Workplace burnout, a state of emotional, mental, and physical exhaustion, is often caused by prolonged exposure to: